RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

 5. Copy and merge the `3ds` folder from the 3DSident `.zip` to your SD card
 5. Copy `waithax.3dsx` to the `/3ds/` folder on your SD card
 6. Copy the dgTool `boot.nds` to the root of your SD card
-4. Copy and merge the `3ds` folder from the TinyFormat `.zip` to the root of your SD card
 1. Create a folder named `dgTool` on the root of your SD card if it does not already exist
 3. Copy the contents of the NFIRM `.zip` to the `dgTool` folder on the root of your SD card
 4. Reinsert your SD card into your 3DS